 College faculty are in one of the tracks as described above, dependent upon individual time commitment to the University, career direction, and role in the College.
 Track switching can occur if an individual's commitment to the University changes substantially or if his or her role or career direction changes.
 Should a switch be desirable, there are logical points when it should be considered and other times when it is not permitted.

-Movement between the tenured and non-tenured tracks can occur; however, such action is not permissible as a means of extending the probationary term.
-Furthermore, a candidate for promotion must have spent the previous three years in the track in which a promotion recommendation is being made.
+Movement from the tenured to the non-tenured tracks can occur with appropriate justification, approval by the College and Campus, and provided the request is made before the end of Year Four of the tenure probationary period.
+However, such action is not permissible as a means of extending the probationary term.
+Furthermore, a candidate must have spent the previous two years in the track in which a promotion recommendation is being made.